 Learn more about these Claremont City programs at Claremontrec.com

 In Collaboration with El Roble Middle School, Claremont Unified School District

 Racewalking is offered as one of the sports in El Roble’s track and field program.
 With the support of coaches, middle-school students learn racewalking technique and have opportunities to compete.
-In 2017 racewalking records were added to school track and field records.
+School racewalking records were set in 2017 and 2018, and plans are underway for racewalking in the Spring 2019 track and field program.

 The Pilgrim Pacers

 This team, founded in the early 2000s by Bill and Grace Moremen and composed of Pilgrim Place residents and community members, meets several times a week at the Strehle (Pomona-Pitzer) track.
 Members participate in regional, national and international competitions.
 The Pacers may be seen in the documentary film, Impossible Dreamers, available on Netflix among other sources.
 The team also regularly participates in clinics to refine members’ techniques.
 Beginning racewalkers are welcome on Friday mornings, 6:30-7:30 a.m., for a short workout and tips on form.